NOLS Employment Opportunities Currently Available

 - About the Sequim Branch Library

-Consisting of about 6,000 sq ft, the Sequim Library was extensively renovated in 2009.
-Its 2011 circulation of 423,086 came close to that of the Port Angeles Library.
-Over 166,464 customer visits were logged in 2011.
-Population in the Sequim Library’s service area has grown substantially since the Library was constructed in 1982, and the Library is very heavily used.
+Consisting of about 6,000 sq ft, the Sequim Branch Library was extensively renovated in 2009.
+It circulated 395,419 items in 2013 and saw 180,432 customer visits in 2013.
+Population in the Sequim Branch Library’s service area has grown substantially since the Library was constructed in 1982, and the Library is very heavily used.
 More space is needed for collections, computers and seating.
-The NOLS 2012 plan calls for a needs assessment and funding study for an expanded Sequim Library.
-The Library is open 55 hours per week.
+The NOLS 2012 plan calls for a needs assessment and funding study for an expanded Library.
+The Sequim Branch Library is open 55 hours per week.

 - About the Clallam Bay Branch Library

-The first Clallam Bay Library was actually the retired NOLS Bookmobile, which was put on blocks and used as a branch until a building could be acquired and remodeled.
+The first Clallam Bay Branch Library was actually the retired NOLS Bookmobile, which was put on blocks and used as a branch until a building could be acquired and remodeled.
 Truly a community center as well as a Library, the Clallam Bay Branch is a local gathering spot for adults and young people of all ages.
 The branch was expanded in 2008 from about 1,000 sq ft to nearly 4,000 sq ft.
 The Library features a community meeting room that is heavily used by local non-profits and clubs.
 A total of 16,062 customer visits were recorded in 2013, and circulation totaled 22,527 items.
-The Clallam Bay Library is open 45 hours per week.
+The Clallam Bay Branch Library is open 45 hours per week.

 - About the Forks Branch Library

-The Forks Library is located in a former bank building on Forks’ main street, in an excellent location in the heart of downtown, and just a block from Forks High School.
+The Forks Branch Library is located in a former bank building on Forks’ main street, in an excellent location in the heart of downtown, and just a block from Forks High School.
 It was extensively renovated in 2013.
 The Library is at the heart of its community, and it is a popular gathering place for people of all ages.
-In 2012 more than 85,315 items were checked out, and more than 56,925 customer visits were recorded.
-The Forks Library is open 52 hours per week.
+In 2013 more than 62,136 items were checked out, and more than 35,366 customer visits were recorded.
+The Forks Branch Library is open 52 hours per week.